 Nothing beats teaching more novice learners about your passion, hobby, or craft as a business idea (that’s a common theme here).
 Explore dozens of DIY portals (such as DIY.org, DIY Network, Instructables and Mahalo) to get business ideas on how to earn a healthy side income just by showing others how to do the things you love.
 You can also sift through the countless ad-supported YouTube channels that teach just about anything from guitar strumming to 3D printing.

 Love baking and feeding others?
 Look no further than this business idea.

 It’s funny how much baking can translate into different types of business ideas that make money.
 Start bringing in some side income by kneading flour, mastering the oven, and appeasing everyone’s sweet tooth.
 While some experts have already turned baking into their sole “bread and butter,” you need not leave your day job to pursue this business idea just yet.
 Depending on your experience, you can start by doing something simple on the side like perfecting grandma’s nostalgic cookies before heading on to offer exquisite artisanal fare.

 This part-time side business idea is great for handy people with flexible schedules.

-If you don’t mind doing other people’s chores, then TaskRabbit may be the right side business idea for you.
-Earn a little side money doing odd jobs like walking your neighbor’s dog or mowing Mr. Smith’s lawn.
+If you don’t mind doing other people’s chores and you consider yourself a handyman (or woman), then TaskRabbit may be the right small business idea for you.
+You can earn a little side money doing odd jobs like walking your neighbor’s dog, mowing Mr. Smith’s lawn, fixing a leaky sink and so much more.
 Running errands not your style?
-Tell that to the top taskers on the portal who reportedly earn as much as $7000 a month, making this a full-time business idea for some.
+The top handyman workers on this site reportedly earn as much as $7000 a month, making this a full-time business idea for some entrepreneurs.

 Put your marketing and writing skills to work with this small business idea.